MAKEUP PRODUCTS (NON-PERMANENT)

 59224

-Although many chemicals in beauty products present hardly any or absolutely no risk, several dozen are linked to considerable health problems, including cancer, and neurological harm.
-Cosmetic chemicals gain entry to a person's body through the skin, inhalation, ingestion and internal use, and lead to similar dangers as food chemicals, per this site.
+Though many chemicals in cosmetics present little or no risk, dozens have been linked with considerable medical issues, including cancer, and neurological harm.
+Cosmetic chemicals gain entry to the body through inhalation, the skin, and ingestion, and cause similar dangers as food chemicals, per this site.

-Contaminants and chemicals associated with cancer can be found in food, water, and lots of other everyday products.
-However, no category of consumer products is subject to less government management than cosmetics, including Lipstick.
-While many of the chemicals and contaminants in cosmetics and personal care products in all likelihood present minimal risk, being exposed to some has been associated with worrying health conditions, including cancer.
+Contaminants and chemicals associated with cancer can be found in water, food, and lots of other common goods.
+Still, no classification of consumer goods is subject to less government direction than cosmetics, including Lipstick.
+Although many of the chemicals and contaminants in cosmetics and personal care products most likely pose little risk, being exposed to a few has been associated with serious health conditions, such as cancer.